Now Reading

 Does yoga have its own approach to meditation?

-According to yogic teachings of meditation, either an internal or external object can become an object of meditation.
-At the beginning it serves an important purpose of training our focus and teaching us to be able to concentrate on one thing for an extended period of time (developing one-pointed focus).
-Later on, we can use meditation to begin to differentiate between the object itself and our biases around the object, and eventually question our assumptions and conditioning itself.
+According to yogic teachings on meditation, either an internal or external object can become an object of meditation.
+In the beginning, it serves the important purpose of training our focus and teaching us to be able to concentrate on one thing for an extended period of time (developing a one-pointed focus).
+Later on, we can use meditation to begin to differentiate between the object itself and our biases around the object and eventually question our assumptions and conditioning itself.
 Read more >

 How can we get to the state of pure consciousness?